 We’ve not ought a single disposable water bottle in a very long time and I like having a range of reusable water bottles.
 This 100% leak proof BPA Free vacuum insulated stainless steel travel mug & flask is perfect!
 It keeps drinks warm or water ice cold and fits perfectly in our car cup holder.
 Flips open with one hand and can lock closed too.

 Who doesn’t love a shiny new mug?
+This delicate china Orla Kiely one is my favourite mug.
 Check out the Mclaggan Smith Mugs website.

 I love house plants and about a year ago, I started propagating the ones I had at home.
 Plant babies make such a cute present when you find the perfect little planter and Sass & Belle have an impressive range.